prolife86/LocalTuya-Templates/README.md

-These templates are meant to be used with https://github.com/xZetsubou/hass-localtuya for the following Tuya Devices devices:
+These templates are meant to be used with [xZetsubou/hass-localtuya](https://github.com/xZetsubou/hass-localtuya) for the following Tuya Devices devices:

 Lawnmower:
 - Parkside PMRDA 20-Li B2

+The devices below are automatically integrated in xZetsubou / hass-localtuya, but the templates have been saved for future use:
 Switches:
 - Homlbi Smart Socket EU (HBSS-0109)